adrenallen/ld40/readme.md

 ## Planned features (In order of what will be worked on in the last day)
 - Game director-esque feature to send enemies as you progress through the level
+- More objects to spawn in the road (some bullet blocking)
+- Bagger evolution implementation
+    - The bagger enemy (Guy that steals bodies) is supposed to morph into a stronger aggressive enemy when he gathers so many bodies.
+Right now that second version of him is not done.
+- Snek implementation
+    - Basic drawing is in the assets folder for this, I feel like the game needs a ranged enemy which he will be if time permits
 - Atleast one boss
+- Background music
 - Better menu graphics (Or like any sort of not eye bleed)
-- Background music
 - Local score tracking/leaderboard
 - Random events throughout level progression (i.e. helicopter crash)
 - Weapon pickups